bmcmahen/image-zoom/Readme.md

 # image-zoom

 Zoom an image to full-screen, as seen on Medium.com.
-It uses transforms for buttery smoothness, but should still work on older browsers given polyfills for classList.
+It uses transforms for buttery smoothness, but should still work on older browsers given polyfills for classList & bind.
 [Demo here](http://benmcmahen.com/image-zoom/index.html)

 ## Installation